-Together, Feipel & Bechameil create installations that blend illusion, imagination, instability and the irrational within the gridlocked and controlled spaces of our contemporary world.
+Martine Feipel and Jean Bechameil create installations that blend illusion, imagination, instabi- lity and the irrational within the gridlocked and controlled spaces of our contemporary world.

-In Place Clémence-Lefeuvre, they have designed a sculpture that plays with the neighbourhood’s verticality and its architectural layout.
-The geometrical and colourful composition of their sculptures acts like a ceramic and concrete volume painting within a given space.
-Influenced by the legacy of Brutalist architecture, the artists have chosen to use exposed concrete in the tradition of Le Corbusier – who celebrated its “wild, natural and primitive” qualities – along with a precious material: enameled lava stone.
+For Place Clémence-Lefeuvre they have created a sculpture that plays with the neighbourhood’s vertical rhythms and architectural layout.
+Using ceramics and concrete, its geometrical and colourful composition acts like a volume painting within this space.
+Influenced by the legacy of Brutalist architecture, the two artists chose to use exposed concrete in the tradition of Le Corbusier — who celebrated its “wild, natural and primitive” qualities — along with a precious material: enameled lava stone.

-At the heart of their artistic approach, Feipel & Bechameil propose new modes of sharing.
-Since the sculptures are equipped with wood-burning stoves, locals are invited to come together and cook as a group.
-Through the simple act of preparing food, this artwork participates in the everyday life of the community.
+At the heart of their artistic approach, Feipel & Bechameil propose new modes of sharing and inclusion.
+Since the sculptures are equipped with wood-burning stoves, Les Brutalistes brings locals together to cook.
+Through the simple act of preparing food, this artwork quite participates in simple, everyday life.

 Une œuvre Art et Territoire réalisée grâce au soutien de Kaufman & Broad.